 The Customer initially requested a primary Point of Interconnection (POI) on the Comanche - Midway 230 kV line, which was later changed to Comanche 230 kV Substation on January 23, 2012, during the feasibility study meeting for GI 2010-18.
 The solar facility will be located 0.25 miles from the Comanche Substation and connected to the POI using a 230 kV Customer owned underground transmission line.
 An alternative POI has been requested tapping the Boone - Lamar 230 kV line.
 The alternative POI will be evaluated only if the primary POI is not feasible.
 Both of the proposed POIs are shown in Figure 1 below.
 The Customer has initially proposed a November 2012 in-service date for this facility.
-In an email received on July, 25, 2012, the Customer has not provided a specific in-service date, it was assumed to be July 1, 2015 and the backfeed date was assumed to be December 1, 2014
+In an email received on July, 25, 2012, the Customer has revised the in-service date to second quarter 2015.
+Since the Customer has not provided a specific in-service date, it was assumed to be July 1, 2015 and the backfeed date was assumed to be December 1, 2014